 Now that you’ve taken a walk around the lake, visited its island and castle, went for a paddle or swim, hiked to the nearby viewpoints, did some skating or skiing at the lakeside, it’s time to introduce you to some more fun stuff your family can get up to while visiting.
 Lake Bled’s surrounding areas are simply bursting with activities.

 One of the local must-see pitstops is Vintgar Gorge.
-Its 1.6-kilometer long path is carved amidst splendid vertical walls and takes you alongside pools and rapids straight to a fantastic waterfall.
+Its 1.6-kilometer-long path is carved amidst splendid vertical walls and takes you alongside pools and rapids straight to a fantastic waterfall.

 Nothing builds character like teamwork.
 In a boat.
 Take your family for a bit of adrenaline and even more pristine countryside – go rafting!
 Near Lake Bled runs Slovenia’s majestic Sava River.
 Rafting down Sava is not too demanding and definitely worth trying when on holiday in such a unique alpine environment.

 Descending down mountain rivers and splashing in rocky pools is an exceptional way of spending time on your active holiday.
-Lake Bled happens to have an amazing neighbour – Lake Bohinj – where canyoning is another adventure all by itself.
+Lake Bled happens to have an amazing neighbor – Lake Bohinj – where canyoning is another adventure all by itself.
 Lake Bohinj also provides perfect opportunities for more hiking, biking, paddling, and family picnics – check it out!

 Staying at or near Lake Bled is anything but a problem, with numerous accommodations available on every step.
 Literally.
 Many hotels are right on the waterfront, others are located in town, and many private accommodations are sprinkled around the nearby countryside.

 For a more natural yet still very comfortable experience of staying near Lake Bled go glamping.
 Seriously, it’s the coziest kind of camping.
-There’s a number of glamping options at Lake Bled, from treehouses to dreamy cottages, all suitably equipped to meet your family’s needs.
+There are a number of glamping options at Lake Bled, from treehouses to dreamy cottages, all suitably equipped to meet your family’s needs.
 And it really does feel very natural indeed.